This Oatmeal Cranberry Cookie recipe has become a family favorite! You can make it with chunks of your favorite chocolate candy.

 My grandmother made the candy cane house for us when I was very young.
 My mom sent it to me after I had my first child, so it is one of my childhood traditions that I am able to share with my children.
 This time we used Spree candy canes because I liked the colors.

 The Candy Cane House doesn’t stay full for long with my oldest son around, so this year I bought him his own box of candy canes.
-I didn’t tell him, but when he was helping me put away the groceries, he saw them, broke into them and thanked me for buying him “SweetTarts Candy Canes; the best candy canes ever!”.
+I didn’t tell him, but when he was helping me put away the groceries, he saw them and knew they were for him.
+He broke into them, and thanked me for buying him “SweetTarts Candy Canes; the best candy canes ever!”.

-I have traditional candy canes on hand as well, but I have been using them in barks like my Double Mint Holiday Bark:
+I have traditional candy canes on hand as well, but I have been using them in candy bark recipes like my Double Mint Holiday Bark:

 And in my Easy Peppermint Bark: